tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleAirtableReceiveValues.md

 As developers, *we* know that the speed in the table is updated whenever the slider on the remote page is moved.
 But how does the local page know that?
 And even if it did, how would it be at all aware of when some user halfway across the world happened to click that slider?
 On the local end, we *don't* know when a change will occur, so we have to write a function to regularly check for one.

-A common first instinct for this problem, especially for someone accustomed to writing MicroPython SPIKE Prime programs, might be to just put `getEntryValue` call in a while loop and call it a day.
+A common first instinct for this problem, especially for someone accustomed to writing MicroPython SPIKE Prime programs, might be to just put the `getEntryValue` call in a while loop and call it a day.
 Unfortunately, this is likely to run *too* often and cause the webpage to crash with the overload of commands.
 Instead, we want to set up our checks to happen at regular intervals, which can be accomplished with JavaScript timing functions.

 In this tutorial, we're going to use `setTimeout(function, milliseconds)`, which schedules a given function to run a given number of milliseconds after the setTimeout line runs.
 We could also just as easily use `setInterval(function, milliseconds)`, which schedules periodic calls of a given function, as explained [here](https://www.w3schools.com/js/js_timing.asp); my use of `getTimeout` instead is mostly an aesthetic choice.